stephenoken/generator-name/readme.md

 ##Dependencies controllers
 Yeoman supplies methods that allow NPM and bower to install dependencies.
 It will also ensure that all dependencies are only called once.

+##File Utilities
+Yeoman uses a ejs like syntax in template files.
+You can also use gulp to modify files as they are converted in Vinyl objects.
 And story continues...